Internal notes for maintaining this site.

 Create page

-The easiest is usually to copy an existing page in \mydoc
+The easiest is usually to copy an existing page in \mydoc and then make the necessary

 changes to its Jekyll front matter section and content.